 It’s common for kids to struggle with a subject area in school.
 This falls well within the domain of the education system.
 In most cases, a little extra help is all the student needs.
-However, what is a learning disability and how can your teen overcome this?
+However, what is a learning disability, and how can your teen overcome this?

-Specifically What Is a Learning Disability?
+What Is a Learning Disability?

 The term learning disorder is a bit of a misnomer.
 In addition, most kids can learn just fine.
 The problem is that some kids’ brains don’t process information the same way.
 Therefore, that processing difference makes it very difficult for them to learn in a traditional school setting.